mobxjs/mobx/docs/intro/concepts.md

 Derivations exist in many forms:

 * The _user interface_.
-* _Derived data_, such as the amount of todos left.
+* _Derived data_, such as the number of todos left.
 * _Backend integrations_ like sending changes to the server.

 MobX distinguishes two kind of derivations: